ucam-department-of-psychiatry/crate/docs/source/website_using/archive.rst

 - to provide a useful, configurable way in which researchers can explore the anonymised EHR of a single patient;

-- potentially, to act as an archive view onto an identifiable EHR.
+- to act as an archive view onto an identifiable EHR, if so configured.

-It is *entirely* configurable by the local system, though CRATE comes with some specimens.
+It is *entirely* configurable by the local system administrators, though CRATE comes with some specimen archive views.

 How to customize the archive view